Defeating Procrastination: Tips for Growing Your Business

 Struggling in the moment?

-Leo from Zen Habits, says to to ‘catch yourself’ when you’re about to feel distracted.
+Leo from Zen Habits says to ‘catch yourself’ when you’re about to feel distracted.
 How do you feel?
-Feel the emotions ie. boredom, fear, insecurity - sit with them a moment or two.
-How does your body 'feel?
+Feel the emotions, ie, boredom, fear, insecurity - sit with them a moment or two.
+How does your body feel?
 Are there any other emotions?
 Honour all these feelings.

 Struggling to maintain focus and commitment?
-James Clear suggests that you: Only do [THING YOU LOVE] while doing [THING YOU PROCRASTINATE ON].
+James Clear suggests that you: Only do [THING YOU LOVE] while doing [THING YOU ARE PUTTING OFF].

 Set a timer and do some of those tasks that you’ve not wanted to do - give yourself 5-10 mins.
 Just one task.
 Be committed.